jdoleary/Eden/tests/embedBlocksSource.md

 	- Orange [Google](https://google.com)
 	- Pear

-- This line must be present because somehow it causes the previous "- Wisdom" line to be wrapped in a `<p>` which interferes with the embedding
+- This line must be present because somehow it causes the previous "- Wisdom" line to be wrapped in a `<p>` which interferes with the embedding.
+I may just have to replace the markdown parser